git-moss/DrivenByMoss-Documentation/Intuitive-Instruments/Exquis.md

 These settings are specific to each project.

+### Scales

 * MPE Pitch Bend Sensitivity: Select the MPE pitch-bend range.
 * Scale: Select the scale
 * Base: Select the base note of the scale

+### Note Repeat

+* Active: Enable note repeat
+* Period: The repeat rate of the note repeat
+* Length: The length of a repeated note
+* Mode: The arpeggiator mode
+* Octave: The octave range which is used by the arpeggiator

 <div style="page-break-after: always; visibility: hidden">
 \pagebreak